 As an important development cooperation donor country, Switzerland enjoys an excellent reputation in this Central Asian republic.
 Tajikistan is a member of the Swiss voting constituency in the Bretton Woods institutions (International Monetary Fund and World Bank) and in the Global Environmental Facility (GEF).

-Trade relations between Switzerland and Tajikistan are modest.
-Swiss entrepreneurs are involved in Tajikistan’s cotton industry, among other sectors.
+Trade between Switzerland and Tajikistan is modest.
+Swiss entrepreneurs are involved in Tajikistan's cotton industry, among other sectors.
+Switzerland's main import from Tajikistan is gold for further processing.

 Cooperation in the domain of education

-Scholars and artists from Tajikistan can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships
+Researchers from Tajikistan can apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Peacebuilding and human security

 Since 2009, Switzerland has held an annual human rights dialogue with Tajikistan.
-Concrete projects and initiatives on the prevention of torture and the abolition of the death penalty, women’s rights, and migration have supplemented this dialogue over the years.
-Switzerland also helped Tajikistan to prepare for its Universal Periodic Review (UPR) within the UN Human Rights Council.
+Over the years, the dialogue has been complemented by concrete projects and initiatives on the prevention of torture and the abolition of the death penalty, women's rights, and migration.
+Switzerland also helped Tajikistan to prepare for its Universal Periodic Review (UPR) in the UN Human Rights Council.
 In 2016, the human rights dialogue was conducted in the framework of political consultations between the two countries for the first time.

 Development cooperation and humanitarian aid

 Tajikistan is a priority country for Swiss development cooperation.
-The SDC, the State Secretariat for Economic Affairs (SECO) and the FDFA’s Human Security Division (HSD) are involved in the areas of health care reform, development of the private sector, and good governance.
+The SDC and the State Secretariat for Economic Affairs (SECO) are involved in the areas of healthcare reform, private sector development and good governance.
 As in all Central Asian states, Switzerland also supports water management in Tajikistan.

-The SDC and SECO are providing approximately CHF 30 million a year within the framework of the Cooperation Strategy for 2012–2015 (extended to 2016).
+The SDC and SECO are providing Tajikistan with a total of CHF 88 million within the framework of the Cooperation Strategy 2017–20.
+The focus is on support for developing the water infrastructure and activities in relation to climate change.

 Swiss nationals in Tajikistan